16 Organic B2B Growth Channels for your B2B SaaS startup

 Another great way to grow your startup is to leverage existing large marketplaces, where your ideal customers already are.
 Think about other marketplaces for your specific industry.

-#11 Marketplaces like Chrome Extensions, Salesforce Appexchange, Hubspot Ecosystem, Shopify Appstore, or Zoom Marketplace
+#15 Marketplaces like Chrome Extensions, Salesforce Appexchange, Hubspot Ecosystem, Shopify Appstore, or Zoom Marketplace and Review Sites

 Find a potential partner who is targeting the same ideal customer (just with another product).
 You can do co-promotions and help each other to grow.
-E.g. if you're selling an email-marketing software for digital freelancers, partner up with a company that sells accounting software for digital freelancers or job platforms for freelancers.
+E.g. if you're selling email marketing software for digital freelancers, partner up with a company that sells accounting software for digital freelancers or a job platform for freelancers.
 You can co-promote each other in newsletters, run a co-hosted webinar, or be guest speakers in each other's podcasts.

 🚀 3 more things

 Do you want more content?
-Check out some more helpful resources and subscribe to my FREE weekly Newsletter on Substack.
+Check out some more helpful resources and subscribe to my FREE bi-weekly Newsletter on Substack.